16 Warning Signs That You Need To Drain Your Lymphatic Fluids

 - If you can, dry brush every day before you shower and see the amazing results just within two weeks!
 Remember to clean your brush with soap and water after every two or three times of dry brushing.
 Leave it to dry in a dry place to avoid mildew or mold forming.

 To have even better and faster effect, at least once or twice a week, take a detox salt bath.
 This is maximum self-care.
 Not only do you get the lymph moving more efficiently, you also lose all bodily aches and pains and see your health improve tremendously!

 11. Deep Breathing

 Deep breathing promotes lymph flow.
 Your lungs pump your lymphatic fluid.
-The Budwig Center has a great breathing exercise if you want to do this.

 - Stretching the arms to both sides then move your ARMS up while breathing in (through the nose) and at the same time make circles with your HANDS (deep breath from the lungs, not the stomach, the expansion of the lungs squeezes the thoracic duct and creates more flow).
 Hold your breath shortly.

 - Next, move your ARMS down while breathing out (through the mouth) and makes circles with your HANDS as you move the arms down.

 - After doing this a few times you may feel a bit light-headed which is a sign your body is dispelling toxins.
 You will need to stop at that point.
 With time, you will be able to do this for longer.

 - Think in your mind as you are doing this exercise: “wash the cells, feed the cells, purify the cells” to help pump out the toxins.